darrellsuggs/darrell.thoughts/categories/dad-mode.md

 author_profile: true
 entries_layout: list
 classes:
-description: "Of all my roles and responsibilities in life, being dad is the most challenging, most rewarding, and most complicated, and occasionally most frustrating.
+description: "Of all my roles and responsibilities in life, being dad is the most challenging, most rewarding, most complicated, and occasionally most frustrating.
 I can not imagine being more poorly equipped for this job.
 But here I am, dad.mode."
 ---